-Sanjay Shukla is an associate professor in the Agricultural and Biological Engineering Department working at IFAS's Southwest Florida Research and Education Center in Immokalee, Florida.
+Sanjay Shukla is a professor in the Agricultural and Biological Engineering Department working at IFAS's Southwest Florida Research and Education Center in Immokalee, Florida.
 Shukla's primary interest is water quality and supply issues, and his location in Immokalee puts him in the center of one of the most delicately balanced environments of the country, South Florida.
 This is a large area of extensive agricultural operations that coexist with environmentally unique and sensitive regions, and at its edges are Florida's densely populated coasts and I-4 corridor.
 At the center of the region is the Southeast's largest freshwater lake, Lake Okeechobee.
 Shukla's many projects look at managing water and nutrient discharges from the agricultural and ranching operations in terms of how to conserve water and reduce the nutrient loads to the Northern Everglades region that contain the Lake Okeechobee and the Everglades.

 To understand Shukla's work, it is necessary to understand the natural system he is working with.
 Northern Everglades region of South Florida is a large watershed that encompasses Lake Okeechobee in the north and the Everglades in the south.
 Water from much of the land south of Orlando flows down to the lake.
 Originally, water from the lake was carried south in a wide shallow swath to Florida Bay.
 Water also moves from this area to the west coast of Florida through Caloosahatchee River, where it mixes with salt water in coastal estuaries.